ZJerry/VAE-BN/README.md

    >There is a preprocessing to generate the data for GTSRB.

-   Combine model to concatenate the classifier and encoder:
+   Combine model to concatenate the **classifier** and **encoder**:

      python model_combine.py -d=mnist

+   We combine two models so as to:

+   - Craft attacks easily
+   - Make a lot of funs

 ## Use craft_adv_cvae.py to attack